raphaelquast/EOmaps/docs/FAQ.rst

       - For interactive (popup) figures, switch to the default Qt backend using ``%matplotlib qt``
       - For interactive (inline) figures, you'll need to install `ipympl <https://github.com/matplotlib/ipympl>`_ and then activate the ``widget`` with ``%matplotlib widget``.

-      - For more details, see the associated section for :ref:`config_jupyter_notebook`
+      - For more details, see details on Jupyter Notebooks below!

 .. dropdown:: PyCharm